eikaramba/strava_upload/README.md

 `-a, --activity-type=type` One of ride, run, swim, workout, hike, walk, ebikeride, virtualride, etc.

-`-A, --archive="dir"` Save a copy of the file in directory"
+`-A, --archive="dir"` Save a copy of the file in directory

 `-c, --commute` Activity is a commute